amidvidy/mongo-idl/README.md

 # mongo-idl

-This is a (very) rough prototype of an IDL definition and code generation tool to be used by MongoDB.
+This is a **(very) rough and incomplete** prototype of an IDL definition and code generation tool to be used by MongoDB.

 It uses some metaprogramming features of Python to create a DSL for defining message types.